Who is the contact person for leave questions?

 Here is the link to the instructions and the claim form.

 At the point you are taken off work, complete the Employee Section of the claim form and have your doctor complete the Physician Section of the form.
-Then send those two parts to Heather Feeney in Benefits; she will do the Employer Section and send to the company for processing.
+Then send those two parts to the Benefits Department; who will do the Employer Section and send to the company for processing.
 The check comes directly from Standard; it does not go through LISD Payroll.

 What is FMLA?